ziutus/hmc_vios_aix/README.md

 I will use some example data found on Internet (manual pages, example data, posts etc) but I can't promise that it will be working on your setup.

-#Installation
+##Installation

-Configuration file for for HMC script (hmc_manage.rb) should provide data like: hmc IP or name, user on HMC and password. it is yaml file.
+Configuration file with default data for HMC script (hmc_manage.rb) should provide data like: hmc IP or name, user on HMC and password.
+It is yaml file.
 Example of config:

 ```
 ---